rpy2/rpy2/doc/source/robjects.rst

 >>> x.r[True]
 1:10

-This class is using the class :class:`rinterface.SexpVector`, and its documentation can be referred to for details of what is happenening at the low-level.
+This class is extending the class :class:`rinterface.SexpVector`, and its documentation can be referred to for details of what is happenening at the low-level.